freddbomba/legrandjeu/Documents/F-Hack/LGJ-Hack.md

 Author: Federico Bonelli

-This adaptation of Le Grand Jeu (LGJ) is intended to model life online and offline, its economy, its consistency rules.
+This adaptation (or fork) of Le Grand Jeu (LGJ) is intended to model life online and offline, its economy, its consistency rules.
 Bitcoins, Hack, Cybercrime, Privacy, Espionage, Profiling and Big Data Warehouses are considered, modeled and exposed wile playing the game.
+To do so more elements have been added and some major changes occur if compared to the LGJ standard rule set (LGJRS) as it stabilised in interaction 6/7.

-The original game, LGJ, as a table game allows to set a situation where concepts emerge from doing, players are by default considered as peers.
+The original game, LGJ, as a table game, allows to set a situation where concepts emerge from doing, players are by default considered as peers.
 We can simulate different conditions and let behaviour emerge as well as strategies and inner goals of the players.
 The game can be used for fun, for situation analysis, modeling, co-design and as a storytelling environment for a performative type of act.

 Players  get immediate feedback about what they know and they do from the game environment itself.
 During the game languages intermix, specialist terminology has to be translate, and stories emerge.
 Stories together contribute to draw a narrative, a set of dynamics waypoint or guides for thought that are a very powerfull, and necessary, design tool.